+Based on all of these things, I called AMEX to cancel my card.
 It didn’t take very long for AMEX to let me know I was no longer special.

-My Priority Pass card was also cancelled.
+My Priority Pass card was also canceled.

 I Have No Remorse

-The one reason I’m not worried about cancelling the Platinum card is that I can upgrade to one whenever I want.
-Sharon’s never had a Personal Platinum card so she could sign up and even be eligible for a sign up bonus (often worth up to 100,000 Membership Rewards).
+The one reason I’m not worried about canceling the Platinum card is that I can upgrade to one whenever I want.
+Sharon’s never had a Personal Platinum card so she could sign up and even be eligible for a bonus (often worth up to 100,000 Membership Rewards).
 I could also upgrade my business card to Platinum.
 I won’t get a sign up bonus but I will get all the perks back (except the 5x on airfare I wasn’t using anyway).

 I’m not telling you to shred your Amex Platinum card (and please don’t try if you have one of the new metal Platinum cards).
 I’m just showing how I reconsidered the value I was getting from the card.
 I could see how the card would pay for itself if I lived where there’s a Centurion Club or if I took UBER rides regularly.
 I don’t and I don’t so it’s hard for me to justify paying the $550 annual fee of this card anymore.